mardelmariam/nvidia_cuda_tensorflow/README.md

 For CUDA Toolkit:

 Choose your operating system as Windows.
-Next, choose its version (to know your system's architecture, go to Control Panel | System and Security | System.
+Next, choose its version (If not sure, go to Control Panel | System and Security | System.
 It will be mentioned as its system type).
 After that, choose any installer type.
-When you start installation, you are prompted for select one of two installation options.
+When you start installation, you are prompted to select one of two installation options.
 Choose the "Express" one.

 If the installation stops because you have a more recent Nvidia SDK installer, you might install a more recent CUDA Toolkit version.